simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Apr 22 2024 1550 UTC.
+The largest was at Apr 23 2024 0319 UTC.

-Radio Blackout Forecast for Apr 23-Apr 25 2024
+Radio Blackout Forecast for Apr 24-Apr 26 2024

-              Apr 23        Apr 24        Apr 25
+              Apr 24        Apr 25        Apr 26
 R1-R2           75%           75%           75%
 R3 or greater   20%           20%           20%

-Rationale: R1-R2 (Minor-Moderate) or greater radio blackouts are expected.
-There is a slight chance for an R3 (Strong) radio blackouts with 20 active regions on the visible disk.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are expected, with a slight chance for R3 (Strong) or greater blackouts all three days.

 ```